The correct tire pressure for a Buick Enclave is 35 pounds per square inch (PSI)—and that goes for both front and rear tires.

 How to check Buick Enclave tire pressure

 Checking your Enclave’s tire pressure is pretty straightforward.
 If your vehicle’s Tire Pressure Monitor System (TPMS) detects low tire pressure, you’ll see a light illuminated on your instrument cluster.
-Your Enclave’s Driver Information Center (DIC) will also display a message indicating which tire to check along with all of the tire pressure levels.
+Your Enclave’s Driver Information Center (DIC) will also display a message indicating which tire to check along with all of the tire pressure levels

 If your Enclave doesn’t have a Driver Information Center, you’re not out of luck—you can check your tire pressure the old-fashioned way!
-Take the valve stem cap on the tire, then insert a tire pressure gauge
+Take the valve stem cap on the tire, then insert a

-on the stem.
-The gauge will show you the pressure reading so you know how much air you need to add or remove.
 If you don’t have a tire pressure gauge handy, you can also check your tire pressure at a gas station’s air filling station where they’ll have a pressure gauge you can use.

 There’s always the chance your Enclave will show signs of low tire pressure before the TPMS sensors let you know.
 A few indications may be reduced performance, unsteady steering, or an uneven ride—it’s always best to check if you notice any abnormalities.